mmitch/git2html/README.md

 The `charset` will be used in the HTML charset meta header.
 Default is `utf-8`.

 The `tabwidth` will be used to expand tabs in the source file.
 Default is `8`.

+`-i <branch>` ignores the given branch in the output.
+This parameter can be used multiple times to suppress multiple branches.

 ## Example